Feyerabend/cc/ch04/sec4.7/display/drivers/README.md

 The concept of drivers emerged in the early days of computing.
 In the 1950s and 1960s, with mainframes like the IBM 7090, hardware interaction was often hardcoded into programs, leading to inefficiency and portability issues.
-As operating systems evolved—think UNIX in the 1970s—drivers became modular components within the kernel to standardise hardware access.
+As operating systems evolved--think UNIX in the 1970s--drivers became modular components within the kernel to standardise hardware access.
 Microsoft's MS-DOS in the 1980s popularised user-installable drivers for peripherals like printers.
 The 1990s saw plug-and-play standards in Windows, automating driver installation.
 In the 2000s, with Linux's open-source model, drivers became community-driven,